-This graph shows the average and median giving amounts to organizations for international aid in 2010 by U.S. geographic region, among U.S. donor households.
+This graph shows the average and median giving amounts to organizations for international aid in 2012 by U.S. geographic region, among U.S. donor households.

-- Donating households in the North East region gave at the highest rate to organizations for international aid, but those that did give donated the second lowest average amount compared to all other geographic regions. - Donating households in the East South Central region both gave at the lowest rate and donated the lowest average amount compared to all other geographic regions. - Among those that gave, households from the West North Central region gave \$272 more on average to organizations for international aid than households from the East South Central region. - Among all U.S. donor households, the average total gift to organizations for international aid was \$197 (median=\$100). - Region definitions can be found on the previous page.
+- Donating households in the North East region gave at the highest rate to organizations for international aid, but those that did give donated the second lowest average amount compared to all other geographic regions. - Among those that gave, households from the Pacific region gave \$468 more on average to organizations for international aid than households from the North East region. - Among all U.S. donor households, the average total gift to organizations for international aid was \$309 (median=\$100). - Region definitions can be found on the previous page.